rdzman/test/docs/MATPOWER-dev-guide.md

         - *Why?
 For consistency ... once upon a time I began doing it that way for some reason which no longer matters.*

+- Wrap lines to 80 characters or less where possible.

 - Fatal errors should generally be reserved for invalid inputs or other misuse of a function.